45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 28. 9/11 Memorial Pools

-The 9/11 Museum might not participate in the free Tuesdays anymore, but that doesn’t mean you can’t visit the 2 stunning 9/11 Memorial Pools that were designed to honor those who lost their lives during the attack at the Twin Towers.
+The 9/11 Museum can be tough to visit for free, but that doesn’t mean you can’t visit the two stunning 9/11 Memorial Pools that were designed to honor those who lost their lives during the attack at the Twin Towers.
 The memorial pools are about 1 acre in size and contain the largest man-made waterfall in North America.

 Additionally, there are 400 swamp white oak trees that fill the Memorial plaza around the pools.